THE WORLD OF BALTIC YACHTS

 If you dream of cruising the oceans of the world with your family and friends or competing on the most exciting race courses, we can provide you with the means to make that dream come true.

-LOCAL CRAFTMANSHIP
+LOCAL CRAFTSMANSHIP

 Our yachts are hand-built with pride, using traditional craftsmanship.
 From the custom-built advanced composite hulls and decks to the exquisite lightweight timber accommodation finish, every yacht benefits from the deep-rooted skills found in our workforce.
 Many are from the local region of Ostrobothnia where shipbuilding has existed for generations.

-MOREWORKING WITH BALTIC YACHTS
+WORKING WITH BALTIC YACHTS

 I like working with Baltic Yachts because of their excellent know-how in carbon composite yacht building that is very difficult to find elsewhere.
 Our team also appreciates the diligence and fairness they have shown in selecting the correct products and suppliers for each build project we have worked on together.